Let’s start straight with an important question.

 That is an easy check that can be done by you or the seller.
 There are few software and websites that can do this easy job:

 - MyShutterCount: this is the best solution.
-If buying online you can ask the seller to send you a new photo and you upload it on this website.
+If buying online you can ask the seller to send you a new photo and you upload it to this website.
 MyShutterCount will verify the EXIF info and check the shutter count.
 As easy as that.
-Unfortunately it works only for Nikon and Pentax
+Unfortunately, it works only for Nikon and Pentax

 - CameraShutterCount is another similar website with even more camera options, including Canon and others

 - Sony Count can be checked on this website.
-Similar process, you need to upload a file
+A similar process, you need to upload a file

-Olympus and Panasonic have a on-camera field to see the count (check the manual to verify where to go on the menu)
+Olympus and Panasonic have an on-camera field to see the count (check the manual to verify where to go on the menu)